WeBS Counts in Northumberland

 WeBS is a partnership between the British Trust for Ornithology, the Royal Society for the Protection of Birds and the Joint Nature Conservation Committee (the latter on behalf of the Council for Nature Conservation and the Countryside, Natural Resources Wales, Natural England and Scottish Natural Heritage) in association with the Wildfowl and Wetlands Trust.

-Breeding Bird Survey (BBS) – 2018
+Breeding Bird Survey (BBS) and Waterways Breeding Bird Survey (WBBS)

-To find out more about both these surveys visit the British Trust for Ornithology’s BBS website at www.bto.org/bbs
+To find out more about both these surveys visit the British Trust for Ornithology’s BBS website at » www.bto.org/bbs

-Breeding Bird Survey (BBS) – 2023
+Breeding Bird Survey (BBS) – 2024

 There are 30 available squares in a range of habitats.
 To find out more go to www.bto.org/bbs

-or contact Muriel Cadwallender – tomandmurielcadwallender@hotmail.com
+OR contact Muriel Cadwallender – tomandmurielcadwallender@hotmail.com

-For a list of available squares Click Here
+For a list of available squares » Click Here